FINNGEN/LOFanalysis/README.md

 `plinkPath` is the path to the plink binaries
 `oPath` is the path where the results are ouputted to.
 It will automatically be changed to oPath + lof.

+The result is a file called `$lof_gene_to_sample.tsv` matrix where each row is the lof data of a gene.

 ## gene_analysis.py